 PLEASE NOTE: Guests under the age of 18 must tour with a parent/guardian or an adult designated by the parent/guardian.
 Each guest under the age of 18 must also bring a signed release form, which identifies potential hazards associated with the industrial environment at B Reactor and outlines the responsibilities of the parent, guardian, or accompanying adult.
 There is no exception to this rule.
 The release form may be found here.
 Please call us at the visitor center (509-376-1647) if you have any questions or concerns.

-Generally there will be one tour on Mondays and Tuesdays starting at 8:00 a.m., and two tours each of the other days starting at 9:00 a.m. and 11:45 a.m.
-Check the list below to view available dates prior to beginning your registration process.
+Generally there will be one tour on Mondays and Tuesdays starting at 8:00 a.m., and two tours per day Wednesday through Saturday starting at 9:00 a.m. and 11:45 a.m.
+Check the list below to view the 2018 dates;

 Click on the registration button on the right to begin the registration process.

 Please call (509) 376-1647 to inquire about tours for schools or private groups.